-In this video, we share a real cold call example from a salesperson that appears to be selling IT consulting services.
+In this video, we share a real cold call example from a salesperson who appears to be selling IT consulting services.
 After the cold call recording example, we provide a review of what went well, what could have been better, and then a recommended cold call script that he could have used.

 Product Selling Sales Pitch

 In many of our training videos, we break down sales scripts into two categories.
 The first category is what we call Product Selling where the salesperson primarily talks about his or her company and then tries to make the prospect interested in buying the product.
-The other category that we put sales scripts into is consultative selling where the salesperson focuses more on the prospect’s needs and trying to match what they have to offer to what the prospect needs.
+The other category that we put sales scripts into is consultative selling where the salesperson focuses more on the prospect’s needs and tries to match what they have to offer to what the prospect needs.

 This cold call example is clearly product selling as the salesperson opens the call talking about his company and then tries to talk the prospect into wanting what he has to sell.
 The cold call script that we provide at the end of the video shows what he could have said if he used more of a consultative selling approach.